Haje Jan Kamps

-Haje Jan Kamps is a Dutch photographer, author, awards photo judge, freelance writer, businessman, journalist, inventor, and editor.
+Haje Jan Kamps is a Dutch photographer, author, awards photo judge, freelance writer, businessperson, journalist, inventor, and editor.
 Jan Kamps was the director of portfolio at Bolt VC, a hardware-focused pre-seed and seed-stage venture capital firm interested on hardware startups and enabling technologies.
 According to William A. Sahlman and Robert F. White of the Harvard Business School, experts on Entrepreneurial Management, Bolt VC resembled a new concept of seed venture capital firm built to serve the needs of early-stage startups at the intersection of hardware and software.
 Kamps has also been a staff writer for TechCrunch and is still a frequent contributor to the news site.
 His work on TechCrunch has been featured on Forbes.
 From 2011 to 2017, Kamps acted as the Founder CEO of Triggertrap.
-He is currently the CEO of Konf, a platform for small and medium-size virtual conferences and events.
-On the blog of the company registered at Medium, an online publishing platform, Kamps himself stated that a permanent behavior change was expected because of the COVID-19 pandemic and people were likely to rely more on virtual conferencing, which may have some positive effects on the environment.
-As an expert, he has been part of the panel of judges of the E!
+He is currently the CEO of Konf, a platform for small and medium-sized virtual conferences and events.
+On the blog of the company registered at Medium, an online publishing platform, Kamps himself stated that a permanent behavior change was expected because of the COVID-19 pandemic and that people were likely to rely more on virtual conferencing, which may have some positive effects on the environment.
+As an expert, he has been part of the panel of judges for the E!
 People's Choice Awards and the Oslo Innovation Award.

 Background

-Born in South Holland, Netherlands, Haje moved to Norway in 1988, and to the UK in 2001.
+Born in South Holland, the Netherlands, Haje moved to Norway in 1988, and to the UK in 2001.
 In England, he studied Journalism at Liverpool John Moores University, and started a stint working in publishing, media and photography.
 In 2017, he co-launched Lifefolder, known for having launched Emily, a Messenger Facebook chatbot designed to help people with end of life planning in North Carolina.
 Using artificial intelligence, Lifefolder aimed to normalize talking about death and prepare for the logistics of dying.
 In December 2017, it was announced that the company was about to cease operations.